-This symbol lights up to indicate that the fuel tank is under the reserve level.
+This symbol lights up to indicate that the fuel tank under the reserve level.

 It lights up when only 7 litres of fuel remain in the tank.
-You will also hear a warning signal.
-It reminds you to fuel up the fuel tank as soon as possible $\Rightarrow$ page 216.
+Also, an audible warning is given.
+This serves as a reminder to fill up with fuel at the earliest opportunity \Rightarrow page 210.

-The instrument panel displays the following message 9: PLEASE REFUEL!.
+The instrument panel displays the following message8): PLEASE REFUEL!.